 Benefits of Light Baseball Bat

 Lighter bats are Best For A Contact Hitter.
-Here are some major benefits of Lighter (Balanced) Baseball Bat.
+Here are some major benefits of a Lighter (Balanced) Baseball Bat.

 - Light baseball bats are very easy to control.
 This helps you react to off-speed pitches or well-placed fastballs.